mickelson/attract/Readme.md

 1. These instructions assume that you have the GNU C/C++ compilers and basic build utilities (make, ar) on your system.
-This means the "build- essential" package on Debian/Ubuntu, X-Code on OS-X, or MinGW on Windows.
+This means the "build- essential" package on Debian/Ubuntu, X-Code on OS X, or MinGW on Windows.

 2. Install the following libraries and headers on your system:
    * Required:
       - SFML SDK version 2.x
    * Optional:
       - FFmpeg's avformat, avcodec, swscale and avutil libs.
      	(for movie support).